The Interview Experience in 2022-23; What to Expect

-This year’s interview season will launch in late September 2021; Washington University School of Medicine expects to conduct admissions interviews through late February 2022.
+This year’s interview season will launch in mid-September 2022; Washington University School of Medicine expects to conduct admissions interviews through mid-February 2023.
 The goal of the interview process is for invited applicants and members of the Washington University School of Medicine community to get to know each other.
 The process is designed to bring interviewees into contact with as many current students and faculty as feasible.
 Before interviewing, think about what you want to know about WUSM so that your questions are answered.

 Interview invitations are delivered individually by email upon the recommendation of the Washington University School of Medicine Committee on Admissions (COA).
 An applicant is expected to schedule an interview soon after the invitation is issued.
 As part of the invitation, invitees will be provided videos featuring (i) an overview of the Virtual Interview Experience from Valerie Ratts, MD, Professor and Associate Dean for Admissions (ii) our Gateway Curriculum and (iii) an enthusiastic student welcome to WashU.